blthayer/disquip-bot/README.rst

 have permissions to listen to and send text messages as well as send audio messages into a voice channel.

+Don't close your web browser just yet!
+Keep that tab open and continue to `Configuration`_.

 Configuration
 -------------

-All the necessary configuration parameters for Disquip Bot are defined in ``disquip.ini``.
-You can find this file in the directory that you used in the `Download Disquip Bot Project`_ step.
+All the necessary configuration parameters for Disquip Bot are defined in ``disquip.ini``, which you should have downloaded during the `Installation Preliminaries`_.
 Rather than list every configuration option here, they're all listed in ``disquip.ini``.
 Open that file with your favorite text editor (I strongly recommend `Notepad++`_ if you're using Windows so that you can get syntax highlighting) and update the file according to your installation.
 Please read the entire file.
 Don't forget to hit "save" when you're done! :)

+Here are a couple areas worth discussion explicitly:

+api_token
+^^^^^^^^^

+Remember when I asked you to keep your tab open from the `Discord app`_ site?
+Here's where you'll use it.
+In the ``Bot`` tab, find the are where it says ``TOKEN``.
+Click the ``Copy`` button to copy your token to the clipboard.
+Use the copied value to update the ``api_token`` field in ``disquip.ini``.
+Don't forget to save the file.

 Aliases
 ^^^^^^^